AIER Speaker Series

 The following AIER staff and scholars are made available to speak at any domestic Bastiat Society chapter.
 Requests from international chapters are considered on a case-by-case basis.
 (All speaker requests are subject to availability.)

 Luther’s research focuses primarily on questions of currency acceptance and the role governments play in determining commonly accepted media of exchange.CLICK HERE for full bio and recent publications

 Tax Policy, Economic Inequality, Economics of Higher Education, United States Economic History

-Phil Magness is a Senior Research Fellow at the American Institute for Economic Research.
+Phil Magness is Senior Research Faculty at the American Institute for Economic Research.
 Phil is an economic historian whose work focuses on the United States and the broader Atlantic world.
 Phil’s research explores the intersection of history and political economy, including the 19th century, as well as longer term trends in the macroeconomy.

-Peter C. Earle is an economist and writer who joined AIER in 2018 and prior to that spent over 20 years as a trader and analyst in global financial markets on Wall Street.
-His research focuses on financial markets, monetary issues, and economic history.
-He has been quoted in the Wall Street Journal, Reuters, NPR, and in numerous other publications.
+Peter C. Earle is an economist who joined AIER in 2018.
+Prior to that he spent over 20 years as a trader and analyst at a number of securities firms and hedge funds in the New York metropolitan area.
+His research focuses on financial markets, monetary policy, and problems in economic measurement.
+He has been quoted by the Wall Street Journal, Bloomberg, Reuters, CNBC, Grant’s Interest Rate Observer, NPR, and in numerous other media outlets and publications.
 Pete holds an MA in Applied Economics from American University, an MBA (Finance), and a BS in Engineering from the United States Military Academy at West Point.CLICK HERE for full bio and recent publications